Dozens hear case for British republic at ‘naughtiest’ Labour fringe event - NewsBreak

 Ms Toynbee told the event that she would have liked the Queen to be “Elizabeth the last”, but suggested it would not be a good idea for Labour to call for the abolition of the monarchy at the next general election.

-Instead, she said: “Our job is to persuade people gradually, which is working as the tide is moving slowly and in a republican direction, until such a time there’s a majority of people also want to open up the whole issue, have a proper discussion about it.”
+Instead, she said: “Our job is to persuade people gradually, which is working as the tide is moving slowly and in a Republican direction, until such a time there’s a majority of people also want to open up the hole so you have a proper discussion about it.”

 She added: “There is of course never a right time, because either Queen Elizabeth is alive and that’s not a very good idea or she’s died and then that’s not a very good idea, either.
 So there never is a perfect time to talk about this.